 The perfect example is how exercise helps us manage stress.
 When we feel stressed, the brain releases hormones, including one known as cortisol.
 This puts the body into survival mode where it prepares to ‘fight or flight’; ideal for escaping danger, but can start to take its toll if it continues for an extended period of time.

 When we exercise, it puts our body under a small, manageable amount of stress.
 As in every other stressful situation, the body releases cortisol.
 However, the more we exercise, the less cortisol is released as we get used to it.

 This pattern of releasing less cortisol is repeated when something genuinely challenging or traumatic happens, meaning we feel less stressed.

-The same logic occurs whenever we try something new that get us out of our comfort zone.
-By challenging ourselves in a safe, controlled way, we gradually build up resilience over time.
+The same logic occurs whenever we try something new that gets us out of our comfort zone.
+By challenging ourselves in a safe, controlled way, we gradually build resilience over time.

 Getting out of our comfort zone is a sign that we are willing to learn.
 This willingness to learn can help foster a sense of optimism that in turn makes us more resilient.
 Together, they produce something known as a growth mindset.

 The growth mindset theory was developed by Carol Dweck, who identified two types of people; those with a fixed mindset, and those with a growth mindset.

 Someone with a fixed mindset believes that their character, intelligence and creative ability are static traits that cannot be changed.
 They believe that success comes because of that inherent intelligence, and any failure is a sign of weakness.
 Because of this, they aim to maintain the illusion of success at all times.